whucyb/computational_physics_N2014301020067/Exercise_07/Exercise_07.md

 5. ![](http://latex.codecogs.com/gif.latex?q%3D1/2%2Cl%3Dg%3D9.8%2C%5COmega_D%3D2/3%2C%5Ctheta_%7B1%7D%280%29%3D0.8%2C%5CDelta%20%5Ctheta%280%29%20%3D0.001)<br>
 ![](https://github.com/whucyb/computational_physics_N2014301020067/blob/master/Exercise_07/5.png)

+From these figures above, we can find that:<br>
+For periodic system, the Lyapunov exponent is negative.<br>
+For chaotic system, the Lyapunov exponent is positive.

 ### Problem 3.14.
 Repeat the previous problem, but give the two pendulums slightly different damping factors.
 How does the value of the Lyapunov exponent compare with that found in Figure 3.7?<br>
 <br>